hguzha/FHIR/docs/_1.1/02-installing/06-creating.md

 For postgres, it is recommended that the granted user, and the schemas be configured as uppercase.
 Further, the user schema names up to database limited sizes.
 Whatever is chosen as the schema name must match in the datasource.xml and the fhir-server-config.json.

-For production usage, the input must be specified as `"ssl": "true".
+For production usage, the input must be specified as `"ssl": "true"`.
 It is not recommended to not use ssl.

 Note, the schema tool does not support Apache Derby.
 The configuration does not support multiple tenants.